vlbhaskar/Azure203/README.md

 Step-1:

-Login to Azure --> Create COSMOD DB Account(with Ooption API Core(SQL))  --> Open newly created cosmos db Account --> click on "Data Explorer" Create "New Database" with Name OMSDB --> Create "New Container" with Name byCategoryID --> Open the container and add below JSON document.
+Login to Azure --> Create COSMOD DB Account(API option as Core(SQL))  --> Open newly created cosmos db Account --> click on "Data Explorer" Create "New Database" with Name OMSDB --> Create "New Container" with Name byCategoryID --> Open the container and add below JSON document.

 {
      "pid": 3,